weaviate/weaviate-io/developers/weaviate/installation/gc-marketplace.md

 You will need to:
 1. Select a GKE cluster to deploy Weaviate to.
-    - You can create a cluster here and then select it.
+    1. Optionally, you can create a new cluster and then specify it.
 1. Set the `namespace` (for dividing cluster resources) and a unique `app instance name` for identifying the application.
+1. Set the app instance name.
 1. Set the service account for billing.
-1. Set Weaviate parameters, such as `number of nodes`, `global query limit`, `modules` and `storage size`.
+1. Set Weaviate parameters, such as `Replicas of Weaviate Instances`, `Global Query Limit`, `Enable Modules` and `Storage Size`.
     <!-- - Weaviate authentication parameters. -->
 1. If you agree, accept the terms of service and click <kbd>Deploy</kbd>.